Our Story

 A Ministry is Born

 As more people heard about what the Harprings were doing, the Harprings started receiving requests that they become a 501(c)(3) nonprofit.
-So, the Harprings started that process and on May 1, 2024, Covenant Resources Miscarriage Ministry was officially incorporated as a 501(c)(3) nonprofit.
-The hope is that this ministry will bring comfort and support to families during their times of loss, as well as provide resources to the medical and funeral facilities who assist them in their sorrow.
+So, the Harprings started that process and on May 1, 2023, Covenant Resources Miscarriage Ministry was officially incorporated as a 501(c)(3) nonprofit.
+The hope is that this ministry will bring comfort and support to families during their times of loss, as well as provide resources to the medical and funeral facilities and churches who assist those families in their sorrow.

 Become Part of Our Story